Skip to main content

 Constant Sum is set to sliders, which is similar to bars, but looks more like the slider question type

-The slider constant sum has the same options that the bars constant sum has.
-See above for more information on these options.
+The slider constant sum has the same options as the bars constant sum.
+See the above section for more information on these options.

 Response Requirements

-You can require that the answers entered into a constant sum must total a chosen value.
-Respondents will not be able to move past the question until the total is matched.
+You can require that the answers entered into a constant sum total a chosen value.
+Respondents won’t be able to move past the question until the total is matched.

 Under validation, must total is set to 24